Investment Associate, Debt, Project Finance

 - Keeping up-to-date with deal-flow, deal management and portfolio monitoring databases for all transactions covered by the debt team.

-- Analytical and research skills (including the ability to analyse company reports, sector data, macroeconomic and relevant political events);
+- Strong financial modelling, excel, analytical and research skills (including the ability to analyse company reports, sector data, macroeconomic and relevant political events);

 - Credit analysis skills and ability to analyse a company’s financial statements and make commercial assessments;